mieubrisse/personal-writing/you-need-an-exobrain/post.md

 To feel this by example, think about the load your friends, coaches, and therapists sustain helping you work through dating problems...

-1. In the 1950's, when your romantic prospects were limited to people you met in person or over the phone
+1. In the 1950s, when your romantic prospects are limited to people you meet in person or over the phone
-2. Today, when your romantic prospects are everything that existed in the 1950's plus internet communities, dating apps, and social media
+2. Today, when your romantic prospects are everything that existed in the 1950s plus internet communities, dating apps, and social media

 It's that problem.